 Toshiba has also come out with a fast-charging Li-ion battery initially for bicycles and construction vehicles that it eventually wants to test in cars [source: MSNBC].
 In June 2008, Toyota also publicized plans to join forces with the company that produces its current hybrid batteries to develop Li-ion batteries by 2009 [source: Kim].

 With so much energy going into Li-ion battery development, there's a strong possibility that they could be fueling our cars in the near future.
-For more information about tomorrow's cars and related information, visit the links on the next page.
+For more information about tomorrow's cars and related information, visit the links below.